Size18-32 feet (5.5-9.8 m)

-- Whale shark has a two-toned pattern of light spots on its dark gray back with a white underside.
+- Whale sharks have a two-toned pattern of light spots on their dark gray back with a white underside.

 - Each whale shark has its own individual spot pattern; like human fingerprints, no two are exactly alike.

-- Teeth of the whale shark are tiny and pointed backward; they are thought to have no function in feeding.
+- The teeth of the whale shark are tiny and pointed backward; they are thought to have no function in feeding.